gitfvb/AptecoGeoShapes/Switzerland/README.md

 # Kantone

-Download current file at https://www.swisstopo.admin.ch/de/landschaftsmodell-swissboundaries3d#technische_details Extract the file and import all `*Kanton*` files into mapshaper.org With the following commands you can prepare the files
+Download current file at https://www.swisstopo.admin.ch/de/landschaftsmodell-swissboundaries3d#technische_details Extract the file and import all `*Kanton*` files into mapshaper.org, some good hints can be found here: https://github.com/gitfvb/AptecoGeoShapes/blob/dev-initial/Code-Examples/mapshaper.md
+With the following commands you can prepare the files

 ```